 COVID-19 Returning to Work Policy

-We are committed to ensuring the physical and mental wellbeing of everyone when coming back to work, fully acknowledging the need to adopt a new way of working for as long as is necessary and as part of a phased return owing to the continued challenges we face due to COVID-19.
+We are committed to ensuring the physical and mental wellbeing of everyone when coming back to work, fully acknowledging the need to adopt a flexible way of working for as long as required, given the continued challenges we face due to COVID-19.

 This policy also defines levels of responsibility of various parties in ensuring strict adherence to defined requirements and measures.
-These will be subject to changes based on the gradual relaxation of measures and guidance outlined by the Government and also our own internal reviews.
+These will be subject to changes in line with Government guidance and also our own internal reviews.

 Provision and use of safety and hygiene products

-Face coverings must be worn when moving about in the studio and when on site.
-This also applies to your journey to work if you are travelling in a confined space.
-Try to limit touching your face covering throughout the day as much as possible and when you are removing your mask when sat at your desk, make sure that you only place it near you and avoid putting it down on other surfaces.
-If you have worn gloves on your journey in, remove these and store them securely about your person before you come into the studio.
-You should carry a pair of surgical gloves in case of emergency.
-Face masks and surgical gloves will be available upon request at reception.
+Face coverings must be worn when moving about in the studio and when on site, unless a medical exemption applies.
+Try to limit touching your face covering throughout the day as much as possible and when you are removing your mask when sat at your desk, make sure that you keep it near you.
+Face masks will be available upon request at reception.

 A combination of hand sanitisers/antibacterial gels, hygienic wipes, anti-bac sprays and tissues will be located at key points such as kitchen/café areas, coffee/tea points, toilet basins, receptions, meeting rooms, post rooms, print/photocopy and communal areas, and should be regularly used at every opportunity.
 We will take every possible precaution to ensure social distancing.